apache/systemds/src/main/standalone/README.txt

 SystemML in Standalone Mode
 -------------------------------------------------------------------------------

-Standalone mode can be run on a single machine, allowing data scientists to develop algorithms locally without need of a distributed cluster.
+Standalone mode can be run on a single machine in a non-Hadoop environment, allowing data scientists to develop algorithms locally without need of a distributed cluster.
+The Standalone release packages all required libraries into a single distribution.
+Standalone mode is not appropriate for large datasets.

 OSX and Linux users can use the runStandaloneSystemML.sh script to run in Standalone mode, while Windows users can use the runStandaloneSystemML.bat script.

 -------------------------------------------------------------------------------